-Inside: Want a clutter-free home?
+Want a clutter-free home?
 Check out these 6 things to declutter this fall.
 Spend a little time in each area and have your home looking free from clutter.
 Fall decluttering is easy with these tips!

 Fall is one of my favorite times to declutter.
 The weather starts to cool off and you can open up the windows and shake the dust off those rarely used things.